cwcyau/academic-kickstart-2/content/home/projects.md

 +++
 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.

 title = "Projects"
-subtitle = ""
+subtitle = "Read about what projects we are involved in."

 [content]
   # Page type to display.
 E.g. project.